4140 Ashton Club Dr., Lake Wales, Florida 33859

 Beautiful, Amenity-Rich 55+ Community of Lake Ashton in Central Florida Has a Clubhouse, a Fitness Center, a Boat Dock, Boat Slips, Two Golf Courses and More

-Surrounded by the lakes, rolling hills and the citrus groves of central Florida, beautiful Lake Ashton spreads across 1,200 acres in the town of Lake Wales.
+Surrounded by the lakes, rolling hills and the citrus groves of central Florida, beautiful Lake Ashton spreads across 1,200 acres in the town of Lake Wales (and Winter Haven).
 Development on this gated 55+ community began in 2004 and continues today.
-When complete, the enclave should have nearly 1,600 single family homes and attached homes.
+When complete, the community should have nearly 1,600 single family homes and attached homes.

 Attached carriage homes (condominiums) are available on a resale basis only and are bundled into two-floor 20 unit buildings.
 Most have two to three bedrooms and a garage.
 The Islander and Adventurer single family series range in size from approximately 1,290 square feet to 2,600 square feet.
 Most come with two to three bedrooms.
 All have an attached two or three car garage and water or preserve views.
 Islander homes built after 2009 have energy saving appliances and are certified green.
 Adventurer homes include RV or boat storage.
 Mediterranean architecture is the norm.